Shockley-Ramo theorem and long-range photocurrent response in gapless materials

 The general features of Eq.(\ref{eq:SR}) can be illustrated for a spatially uniform system of a rectangular shape.
 In this case, the weighting field $\psi(\vec r)$ is a linear function, $\nabla \psi = \hat{\vec y} /L$, with $L$ the system length.
 Constant $\nabla \psi$ yields Eq.(\ref{eq:I_strip}) derived in Sec. \ref{sec2} by a direct calculation.
-As discussed above, this describes a response which is invariant upon spatial translation of $\vec j_{\rm loc}(\vec r)$.
-At the same time, the sign and the magnitude of the response depend on the angle between $\nabla \psi (\vec r)$ and $\vec{j_{\rm loc}}(\vec r)$ (the directional effect).
+As discussed above, this describes a response which is invariant upon spatial translation of $\vec j_{\rm ph}(\vec r)$ (the global property).
+At the same time, the sign and the magnitude of the response depend on the angle between $\nabla \psi (\vec r)$ and $\vec{j_{\rm ph}}(\vec r)$ (the directional effect).

 To test the robustness of the global and directional effects, we now proceed to analyze a more realistic situation where spatial inhomogeneity in conductivity $\sigma(\vec r)$ is essential.
 In this case, we use a numerical procedure to obtain the exact profile $\psi(\vec r)$.
 Fig.\ref{fig2}(a) shows photocurrent patterns from three circular regions with a mismatch between the inner and outer conductivity, which causes significant distortions of the $\nabla\psi$ field lines.
 Yet these distortions do not impact the overall trends discussed above, the global character of the response and the directional effect.
 This is manifest in the identical spatial structures of the response for all three patterns shown in Fig. \ref{fig2}(a), in both the photocurrent intensity and its angular distribution.

 Interestingly, the weighting field distortions have a very dramatic effect near contacts.
 Even if a contact does not draw net current, it {\it short-circuits} the current flowing in its vicinity, leading to a non-vanishing normal component of $\nabla\psi$ near the surface of a contact (see Fig. \ref{fig2}).
 For $\vec{j_{\rm ph}}$ which is normal to the contact, this gives a nonzero, sign-changing photoresponse, as in Fig.\ref{fig1} (c,d).